Overview

 🚗 Getting There

-Mỹ Sơn is located 40km west of Hội An and 60km southwest of Đà Nẵng.
-By motorbike from Hội An, the route takes approximately 1 hour on roads that pass through Duy Xuyên district - the road is straightforward and well-signposted.
-Organised day tours from Hội An and Đà Nẵng are widely available and typically depart in the morning, returning by early afternoon.
-Some tours combine the site with a boat trip on the Thu Bồn River.
-Independent visitors by motorbike have the advantage of arriving at opening time before tour groups, which significantly improves the experience.
-A car park and visitor centre are at the site entrance.
+Mỹ Sơn is 40km west of Hội An and 60km southwest of Đà Nẵng.
+By motorbike from Hội An, approximately 1 hour on well-signposted roads through Duy Xuyên district.
+Organised day tours from Hội An and Đà Nẵng are widely available, typically departing in the morning.
+Some tours combine the site with a Thu Bồn River boat trip.
+Independent visitors by motorbike can arrive at opening before the tour groups.
+From the site entrance car park, an electric buggy (included in the ticket) transports visitors to the sanctuary itself.

 What to Expect